 This is not true in my experience.

-This is also one of the popular coach holiday myths with travellers sitting on a bus all day!
+This is also one of the popular coach holiday myths with travellers sitting on a coach all day!

 There are lots of differences between coach holidays, with a variety of types, paces and styles available – ideally something to suit everyone.
 Most coach holiday companies will give details around the pacing of the tour, the fitness levels required and the itinerary should give an idea of the activity levels too.

 In the tourism industry in general there has been a move towards more active holidays, with travellers wanting to experience destinations and have great experiences in destinations rather than just visit and leave.

 Coach holidays can include walking, sports, adventure travel, cycling and much more besides.

 There really is a coach holiday for everyone, with a style, pace and activities to suit.

 This one of the top coach holiday myths not only amongst travellers but also sometimes amongst some ill informed travel industry people.
 There is often a view that people on coach holidays don’t spend money which is also not true.

 There is a huge variety in the type of coach holidays available, as there are with all types of travel.
 Coach holidays have adapted over the years to reflect the taste and interest of their customers, who want more local experiences, more authentic experiences and more in depth and active experiences.